Traveling edge states in massive Dirac equations along slowly varying edges: Quasi-traveling edge state along the smooth curve

 Thanks to the fact that $e^{\mathrm{i}\mathcal{D}^{\veps}t}$ is unitary in $L^2(\br^2)$, we can directly move forward to conclude that

 where $C$ is a generic constant.

 \end{proof}

-From the above theorem, we establish the asymptotic traveling edge state along the smooth-curved admissible edge which arises from a perturbation to a straight line.
-Similarly, edge states traveling along arbitrary slowly varying curves also could be extended by the same coordinate transformation shown in the argument of Proposition \ref{prop.move}.
+In Figure \ref{fig.curveerr} and \ref{fig.sin}, we also numerically show the error dependence on the curvature and simulating patterns when the edge curve is $x_1=-\sin(0.2 x_2)$.
+From the above theorem, we establish the quasi-traveling edge state along the smooth-curved edge which arises from a perturbation to a straight line.
+Similarly, edge states traveling along arbitrary slowly varying curves also could be extended by the same coordinate transformation shown in the arguments of Proposition \ref{prop.move}.